 I’ve already heard the first rendition of “Jingle Bells” in a radio advertisement.
 I figure it is not too early to list my favorite garden tools and my sentiments toward them.
-Maybe some gardener (perhaps even you!) will receive something useful during the upcoming Hanukkah, Christmas and Kwanza celebrations.
+Maybe some gardener (perhaps even you!) will receive something useful during Hanukkah, Christmas and Kwanza celebrations.

 Round point shovel – I like a long handle more than a short handle.
 It gives me more leverage when I’m turning over a new bed in heavy clay soil.
 Some women, on the other hand find a short-handled model easier to use.

 Trenching shovel – the narrow tip lets me get all the way under the plant when hoisting shrubs out of the ground

 Spading fork – there’s nothing better for digging bulbs or exploring root systems when transplanting

 Corona(tm) trowel – there are other excellent trowels but this is my favorite due to its all-metal construction and bright red handle